2011 Campaign for the DRS Technologies Charitable Foundation

 And then there are those businesses or online commerce sites that donate a percentage of their sales to the foundation.
-One is an e commerce site, All Kids Golf Clubs, that sells kids golf clubs.
+One is an e commerce site that sells kids golf clubs.
 Each year they email customers and promote a message letting folks know that a percentage of their June - August sales will be given to the DRS Technologies Charitable Foundation.
-Feedback and results have been very positive from the All Kids Golf Clubs customers.
+Feedback and results have been very positive from the customers.
 We hope other businesses take notice.

 A 501(c)(3) organization, the Foundation provides philanthropic support to organizations and charities that meet the below published qualifications and guidelines.

 The DRS Technologies Charitable Foundation welcomes requests for support throughout the year.
 The Foundation does not consider multi-year requests for support.
 Grant requests should be submitted in the form of a letter using organizational letterhead.
 E-mail requests are also welcomed.
 To be considered, the request must include the following:

 - A brief description of the organization, its mission and population served

 - Information indicative of the organization's current support structure, such as a listing of board members and other contributors who have found the organization's operations worthy of financial support

 - Cash amount, or specific items and/or services requested, and the intended use

 - Information on the expected outcome of the project or program, and how this outcome will be measured